 It is crucial to find a good lawyer who can negotiate the terms for you.
 In Israel, it is not uncommon for the buyer and seller to use the same lawyer; it’s cheaper and simpler.
-But in the event there are any complications or necessary negotiations, it is advisable to use separate lawyers.
-A lawyer working for both of you cannot negotiate on your behalf.
+However, it may be worthwhile to use separate lawyers.
+A lawyer working for both of you cannot necessarily represent your best interests.

 A zichron devarim is a binding document without many of the important details included in a full contract.
 Very often, a real estate agent who is anxious to sign on a deal will suggest signing a zichron devarim.
 In most cases it is strongly recommended not to sign a zichron devarim.
 If there is a real need, it should be done in consultation with a lawyer who can explain the damages that can possibly result.
 Once a proper zichron devarim is signed, it is equivalent to a full-scale contract — with many of the responsibilities, but not all the protections, included in a contract.
 Your needs may not be spelled out, and cancellation could result in hefty fines for breach.
 It may even be tantamount to an apartment contract, which cannot be altered.

 Your lawyer will prepare the chozeh (purchase contract).
 The chozeh must be written extremely carefully.
 Just one mistaken word could cost hundreds or even thousands of dollars.
 Your lawyer is there to protect you and can negotiate on your behalf, but ultimately the terms and conditions are decisions you need to make.
 Therefore, make sure that you understand every sentence, and don’t be afraid to comment or question.